It is the question on the tip of every tongue. What do you mix with your Pink Gin?

-We launched our raspberry-infused Rubus Patch gin last year, and since then interest in these fruity variations of gin has gone through the roof.
+We launched our raspberry-infused Rubus Patch gin in 2017, and since then interest in these fruity variations of gin has gone through the roof.

 But if a bottle of beautiful Pink Gin landed in your liquor cabinet today, would you know which mixers and garnishes to employ to flatter those luscious fruity notes?